pitchmuc/cjapy/docs/cja.md

   * componentType : REQUIRED : The component type.
       could be any of the following ; "segment" "dashboard" "bookmark" "calculatedMetric" "project" "dateRange" "metric" "dimension" "virtualReportSuite" "scheduledJob" "alert" "classificationSet" "dataView"

+* getDateRanges
+  Return daterange information in a list or in a dataframe
+  Arguments:
+  * limit : OPTIONAL : Number of result per request.
+  * filterByIds : OPTIONAL : Filter list to only include date ranges in the specified list (comma-delimited list of IDs)
+  * full : OPTIONAL : additional meta data information included.
+  * includeType : OPTIONAL : Show daterange not owned by user (default "all") Possible values are "all", "shared", "templates"
+  * output : OPTIONAL : Type of result returned.

+* getDateRange
+  Return a single dateRange definition.
+  Argument:
+  * dateRangeId : REQUIRED : date range ID to be returned

 * getTopItems
   Get the top X items (based on paging restriction) for the specified dimension and dataId.
 Defaults to last 90 days.
   Arguments: